ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

-Briefly, the simulated aqueous CH\ :sub:`4` concentration in each soil level is used to estimate the expected equilibrium gaseous partial pressure (:math:`C_{e}` ), as a function of temperature and depth below the water table, by first estimating the Henry’s law partitioning coefficient (:math:`k_{h}^{C}` ) by the method described in :ref:`Wania et al. (2010)<Waniaetal2010>`:
+Briefly, the simulated aqueous CH\ :sub:`4` concentration in each soil level is used to estimate the expected equilibrium gaseous partial pressure (:math:`C_{e}` ), as a function of temperature and depth below the water table, by first estimating the Henry's law partitioning coefficient (:math:`k_{h}^{C}` ) by the method described in :ref:`Wania et al. (2010)<Waniaetal2010>`: